Ten children removed from filthy California home were waterboarded, hit with crossbows and BBs, prosecutors say

 The allegations were part of prosecutors' attempt to have the children's mother Ina Rogers' bail increased after she was charged with nine counts of felony child abuse on Wednesday.

-Authorities arrested her husband Jonathan Allen on Friday and booked him on nine counts of felony torture and six counts of felony child abuse.
+Her husband Jonathan Allen was arrested on Friday and booked on nine counts of felony torture and six counts of felony child abuse.

-In the filed report, Deputy District Attorney Veronic Juarez said Rogers assisted in the abuse of her children and persuaded them not to say anything as a means to protect Allen.
+In the filed report, Deputy District Attorney Veronica Juarez said Rogers assisted in the abuse of her children and persuaded them not to say anything as a means to protect Allen.

+TEN CHILDREN RESCUED FROM 'HORRIBLE LIVING CONDITIONS' IN CALIFORNIA, PARENTS ARRESTED, COPS ANNOUNCE

+Fairfield Police previously said they removed the 10 children from the west coast home on March 31 after responding to a report of a missing 12-year-old.
+When they brought they child home, officers searched the residence "due to concerns for the safety and health of the child and the child's siblings.

+After the kids were removed, authorities said they subsequently arrested and booked Rogers into jail for child neglect.
+She was released after posting $10,000 bail on April 9.

+An investigation "revealed a long and continuous history of severe physical and emotional abuse of the children," authorities said.

-Rogers didn't enter a plea when she appeared in court and the judge set her bond at $495,000, saying that she continued to pose a danger to her children.
+Rogers didn't enter a plea when she appeared in court on Wednesday and the judge set her bond at $495,000, saying that she continued to pose a danger to her children.

 Both Rogers and Allen have denied the accusations against them.